Mental Health and Substance Use Disorders in Teens and Young Adults

 - Ability to easily access substances

 Regardless of what drug a person uses or how they got hooked, substance use disorder can have some serious consequences for teens and young adults.
-An untreated disorder can lead to:
+Like other untreated mental health disorders, substance use disorder can lead to:

 - Problems at school or work